Gerald Warner Brace: Career

 He began his career as an instructor and professor of English and of creative writing teaching briefly at Williams College, and later at Dartmouth College and Mount Holyoke College.
 He has spent most of his teaching career at Boston University where the creative writing program still awards a prize in his name.

 It was said of him that as a sailor he was as skilled as any lobsterman who shared Penobscot Bay.
 Laconic in his ways, he woke early to write, to shape words that spoke his sense of what Maine stood for against the ebbing of old New England.

 His college years at Amherst served to confirm his strong and romantic attachment to the traditions of New England.
-He always looked for the old ways, the remnants of the past in action ... and though he knew life and the world were harsh and often tragic, he had a conviction that old New England had once discovered a classic serenity that could still be perceived. he died in Blue Hill Maine on July 20 1978 at 76.
+He always looked for the old ways, the remnants of the past in action ... and though he knew life and the world were harsh and often tragic, he had a conviction that old New England had once discovered a classic serenity that could still be perceived. he died in Blue Hill Maine on July 20, 1978, at 76.

 Reputation

 Brace, like C. P. Snow, greatly admired Anthony Trollope above all of the English novelists and wrote an introduction to The Last Chronicle of Barset.
 Reviewers of his novel, The Department, inevitably compared him to C. P. Snow.
 One reviewer called his novel The Department the American equivalent of The Masters, which was awarded the James Tait Black Memorial Prize in 1954, in its witty and basically good-humored anatomy of every English department there ever was.

-He was referred to by The New England Quarterly as "the forgotten New England novelist", and he was renowned in his time for his beautifully illustrated chronicles of life along and near the New England coast.
-A writer, sailor, boat designer, and teacher, he introduced readers to seafaring folk and farmers, townspeople and "summer people," and has made us see them, their lives, and their background.
+He was referred to by The New England Quarterly as "the forgotten New England novelist", and his time for his life along the New England coast.
+He as a writer, sailor, boat designer, and teacher, introduced readers to seafaring folk and farmers, townspeople and "summer people".

 From his first book through of his succeeding books, it is dominated by scene.
 He has few equals in New England landscapes and perhaps none in describing her coastline, especially the jagged rock and spruce covered coast of Maine.
 It was also said of all of his novels that the quality of his "prose style so perfected and shaped that it is difficult to find anywhere a poorly written sentence."

 What follows is a brief description of his works.